 Rodriguez further claims that the warrant to search his room was based on evidence discovered in the "illegal" searches of his car, and thus anything recovered in his room should be suppressed as "fruit of the poisonous tree."
 This argument is without merit.
-As discussed supra, probable cause existed to search the vehicle, and the evidence that was legally retrieved under the automobile exception was used to
+As discussed supra, probable cause existed to search the vehicle, and the evidence that was legally retrieved under the automobile exception was used to support the warrant to search Rodriguez's motel room.
+The warrant, therefore, was not tainted, and probable cause existed for the search.

-&lt;sup>4 Rodriguez attempts to distinguish Marchena-Borjas by arguing that, here, the informant had not seen Rodriguez with contraband; could not describe the type of vehicle that would be driven; and that the informant was not reliable.
+4Rodriguez attempts to distinguish Marchena-Borjas by arguing that, here, the informant had not seen Rodriguez with contraband; could not describe the type of vehicle that would be driven; and that the informant was not reliable.
 Rodriguez argues that because the conversations were in Spanish, the officers could not understand-or rely on-the informant.
 We, however, are unpersuaded by the distinctions noted by Rodriguez.
 The essential facts of Marchena-Borjas are similar, and relevant, to Rodriguez's claim.